ml4ai/automates/documentation/reports/m3_report_prototype_system/model_analysis.md

 for the purposes of model analysis we are currently only interested in questions pertaining to forward analysis (i.e. how do inputs to the model affect the output).
-Therefore we have created a loose variant of a markov blanket that we have named a Forward Influence Blanket (FIB).
+Therefore we have created a loose variant of a Markov blanket that we have named a Forward Influence Blanket (FIB).
 Our rationale for this naming is that a FIB is a _blanket_ around a probabilistic subnetwork that only captures the information necessary to determine the _influence_ that nodes have on each other in the _forward_